HIIgor/match_certs_migration/README.md

 # match_certs_migration

-I used the match in our project.
-I find that the fastlane match will creat a new certificate for us if a new project is created, and the limitation of certificate count is 3.
-Actually there's no problem reusing the certificate of the same type, then using the match to generate different provisions for different bundle_identifier can perfectly solve the problem. and the fastlane action match_certs_migration is what you want.
+I used match in our project, and match regenerated the certificate when the project was created.
+The number of developer accounts is limited to three, and in fact the same type of certificate can be reused, then use the match to fetch different provision files.
+The fastlane action match_certs_migration will reuse the certificates.

 ### Usage